Maine voters approved Medicaid expansion ballot initiative

 Most of the states that have expanded Medicaid did so as soon as possible, with coverage effective January 2014.
 But there have been several late expansions, the most recent of which was Louisiana, in July 2016.
 None of the holdout states have expanded Medicaid during 2017, which has been fraught with uncertainty over the fate of Medicaid expansion and the ACA itself.
-But all of the bills that would have eventually repealed the ACA — and prevented any additional states from expanding Medicaid — have failed, and Medicaid expansion remains available for any states that want to accept the federal funding to do so (currently, the federal government pays 95 percent of the cost; that will decline to 90 percent in 2020, and remain at that level going forward).
+But all of the bills that would have eventually repealed the ACA — and prevented any additional states from expanding Medicaid — have failed, and Medicaid expansion remains available for any states that want to accept the federal funding to do so (currently, the federal government pays 95 percent of the cost; that will decline to 90 percent by 2020, and remain at that level going forward, as long as the ACA’s Medicaid expansion provision is left intact).

-Lawmakers in Maine have been trying for years to accept federal funding to expand Medicaid and provide coverage for 70,000 of the state’s lowest-income residents (some of these people are eligible for premium subsidies in the exchange, but people with income under the poverty level are in the coverage gap created by the Governor’s refusal to expand Medicaid).
-They’ve passed five bills that called for expanding Medicaid, but Governor Paul LePage’s ongoing opposition on the issue has been an insurmountable stumbling block.
+Lawmakers in Maine had been trying for years to accept federal funding to expand Medicaid and provide coverage for 70,000 of the state’s lowest-income residents (some of these people are eligible for premium subsidies in the exchange, but people with income under the poverty level are in the coverage gap created by the Governor’s refusal to expand Medicaid).
+Over the years, they’ve passed five bills that called for expanding Medicaid, but Governor LePage’s ongoing opposition on the issue has been an insurmountable stumbling block.
 LePage has vetoed all five Medicaid expansion bills, and lawmakers have not had the votes to override his vetoes.
 The 2016 bill, LD633, passed but only by one vote — far from a veto-proof majority.
 It was tabled and died at the end of the 2016 legislative session.

 Medicaid has been a political battle in Maine.
 Not only has LePage rejected Medicaid expansion, he also cut existing coverage through eligibility changes that went into effect March 1, 2013, and Jan.
 1, 2014.
 And many Republicans in the legislature have also opposed Medicaid expansion, preventing the legislature from getting enough votes to overcome LePage’s vetoes.